Table of contents

 - actions and minutes

-Track members collaborate and work on content at the same time or separately from one another.
+Track members collaborate and work on content at the same time or separately from each another.
 Members may schedule simultaneous working sessions, or manage activities over a longer duration.

 Tracks include a Challo assistant to pick up emails and add content to your track.